edm00se/blog/_posts/2015-09-02-ni9-alt-front-end-dev.md

 ---

 #### Notes in 9 180: Alternative Front-End Development for XPages
 I'm on Notes in 9 again!
 This is my second video and one where I tried out my new microphone (which I was told was necessary).
 It's kind of a variety show, but highlights the beauty of a segregated application design.
-It also shows off a nifty side thing, which is that XPages is now a recognized language/platform/something on GitHub; my efforts in the [pull request to the github/linguist repo](//github.com/github/linguist/pull/2438) was born from my envy of my company's newest web developer's primary background in <span data-toggle="tooltip" title="another JEE stack, this one from Adobe">Coldfusion</span> being fully set up before us; we should make the list.
+It also shows off a nifty side thing, which is that XPages is now a recognized language/platform/something on GitHub; my efforts in the [pull request to the github/linguist repo](//github.com/github/linguist/pull/2438) was born from my envy of my company's newest web developer's primary background in ColdFusion (another JEE based stack, this one from Adobe) being fully set up before us; we should make the list.

 This episode also highlights my ability to mis-speak.
 I've been working on Notes/Domino, primarily XPages, since November of 2011; I erroneously said fall of 2012 in the video.
 But hey, you want to see my awesome ways of code-fu, so my ability to speak English should be mildly irrelevant :stuck_out_tongue_winking_eye:.